hassantvs24/byolate/README.md

 # byolate
-Algorithom Test in algorithm-test.js
+Algorithom Test: algorithm-test.js

-React chat on react-chat folder
+React chat on react-chat folder.
+Please read the readme.md file, all instructions are given in here.

 Please check
 If you have any question or problem please let me know